thebigfilecom/thebigfile-com-dev/submodules/sdk/README.md

 1. **dfx** - `dfx` is the command-line interface for the `BIG SDK`.
 This is why many commands for the BIG SDK start with the command "`dfx ..`" such as `dfx new` or `dfx stop`.

-2. **Canister Development Kit (CDK)** - A CDK is an adapter used by the BIG SDK so a programming language has the features needed to create and manage canisters.
+2. **Cube Development Kit (CDK)** - A CDK is an adapter used by the BIG SDK so a programming language has the features needed to create and manage canisters.
 The BIG SDK comes with a few CDKs already installed for you so you can use them in the language of yoru choice.
 That is why there is a [Rust CDK](https://github.com/dfinity/cdk-rs), [Python CDK](https://demergent-labs.github.io/kybra/), [TypeScript CDK](https://demergent-labs.github.io/azle/), etc...
 Since CDKs are components used the SDK, some developer choose to use the CDK directly (without the `BIG SDK`), but typically are used as part of the whole `BIG SDK`.